AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-07:

-7. If the root of the name of a managed object denotes an object whose scope includes any portion of the visible part of a package, then a declaration that observes or borrows the managed object shall not occur within the private part or body of the package, nor within a private descendant of the package, unless the accessibility level of the declaration is statically deeper than that of the package.

-.. _tu-access_types-08:

-8. For an assignment statement where the target is a stand-alone object of an anonymous access-to-object type:
+7. For an assignment statement where the target is a stand-alone object of an anonymous access-to-object type:

    - If the type of the target is an anonymous access-to-variable type (an